 Immunotherapy works by boosting the immune system’s ability to find and destroy tumor cells.5 On its own, the immune system has disadvantages in fighting cancer.
 Cancer cells develop genetic mutations that allow them to confuse or evade the immune response.6 Some mutations can make cancer cells invisible to the immune system.
 Cancer cells can also change surrounding normal cells to disguise themselves or even produce proteins that “turn off” immune cells.

 Immunotherapy balances the scales by giving the immune system advantages over cancer cells.
 In immunotherapy, biological substances are introduced to the immune system, helping it detect and destroy tumor cells.
-For acute lymphoblastic leukemia, immunotherapy works by helping the immune system find certain antigens unique to ALL tumor cells and target these cells.
+For acute lymphoblastic leukemia, immunotherapy works by helping the immune system find certain antigens (proteins) on ALL tumor cells and target these cells.